-When renewing a green card after an arrest or criminal offense, be aware that USCIS will review the record of the permanent resident.
+When renewing a green card after an arrest or criminal offense, be aware that U.S. Citizenship and Immigration Services (USCIS) will review the record of the permanent resident.

 There are several crimes that can be deportable offenses.
 And some criminal offenses do not require a conviction to trigger inadmissibility or deportability for an immigrant.
 When renewing or replacing a green card, these crimes will be revealed to USCIS.
 Each time a permanent resident files Form I-90, Application to Replace Permanent Resident Card, USCIS requires the applicant to pay for and undergo a criminal background check.

 The way that USCIS treats these crimes has also changed over the years.
 Therefore, a crime that was not a deportable offense 15 years ago could be a deportable crime now.
 It is very important that anyone with a criminal record understand their situation before filing for a green card renewal.